rafaeleyng/rafaeleyng.github.io/src/posts/2019-11-25-redis-pipelining-transactions-and-lua-scripts.md

 ## Lua Scripts

-Redis supports of scripts written in Lua.
+Redis can execute client-provided scripts written in Lua.
 This is by far the method that opens more possibilities of the 3 presented here.

 A Lua script is loaded on the Redis server and can be later invoked with parameters (using the `EVALSHA` command).
 You can also send the whole script on every invocation (with the `EVAL` command), but you should avoid doing this for performance reasons.